LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/synchronized_1.rst

 per-predicate synchronized directive must be used.

 Declaring a predicate synchronized implicitly makes it deterministic.
-When using a single-threaded back-end Prolog compiler, calls to synchronized predicates behave as wrapped by the standard ``once/1`` meta-predicate.
+When using a single-threaded backend Prolog compiler, calls to synchronized predicates behave as wrapped by the standard ``once/1`` meta-predicate.